oddbird/oddleventy/content/blog/2024/css-demographics.md

 Sacha Greif's annual
-[State of CSS survey](https://2024.stateofcss.com/en-US/) wrapped up recently, and the results are online.
+[State of CSS survey](https://2024.stateofcss.com/en-US/) wrapped up recently, and the results are available.

 I've seen a number of people
 commenting on the